 Dragonite looked up as his opponent began to raise rocks from the ground yet again.
-For a moment Kari stared fixedly at his back, eyes wide, almost expecting him to vanish into thin air, but he did not vanish; he stood motionless, shrugging off the Rock Slide without so much as flinching.
+Kari stared at his back, eyes wide, almost expecting him to dissolve before her eyes, vanish into thin air.
+But he didn’t vanish; he stood motionless, shrugging off the Rock Slide without so much as flinching.

-“D-Dynamicpunch,” she managed to say, all the while repeating to herself that he would be okay, that he would just need some rest and then he would be fine, and that it was worth it this one time if they won the League, right?
+“D-Dynamicpunch,” she managed to say, her heart pounding sickeningly in her ears.
+He’d be okay.
+He’d just need some rest and then he’d be fine.
+He’d said himself that it’d be worth it this one time if they won the League.
+Right?

 It took him a few seconds to react; the other trainer used the opportunity to order another Rock Slide.
 Then, slowly, Dragonite took off the ground, flew towards the Tyranitar – a few boulders smashed him in the face on the way, but he hardly seemed to notice – and smashed his fist into the dinosaur’s stomach.
-The impact threw it backwards, sending it crashing into the wall as it roared and twisted in pain.
+The impact shattered rock, sent Tyranitar crashing into the wall as it roared and twisted in pain.

-Dragonite stood still on the arena and blinked dully at Kari.
+Dragonite stood still where he was and blinked dully at Kari.

 “He’s the same.
 Doesn’t speak, doesn’t react to much, eats what you put in front of him.”
 The nurse hesitated.
 “What on earth happened to him?” she asked quietly.

-The nurse bowed and led the way down a long corridor, into the private room Kari had paid to have him placed in after receiving the prize money.
-She waved the nurse out and closed the door, leaving her alone with the great dragon that lay flat on his stomach on the soft bed in the middle of the room.
+The nurse bowed and led the way down a long corridor, into the private room Kari’d paid for with her prize money.
+She waved the nurse out and closed the door, leaving her alone with her Pokémon.

 “Dragonite?” she whispered.
-There was no response; the Pokémon’s eyes stared blankly straight ahead.
+There was no response; the dragon lay flat on his stomach on the bed in the middle of the room, his eyes staring blankly straight ahead.
 After a moment of silence, she pulled up a chair and sat down beside him.
-Her hand reached out to his neck and stroked it gently.
+Her hand reached out toward his neck and stroked it gently.

 “We did it, you know.
 We’re champions.”
 She paused, watching his eye carefully for a reaction, but again there was none.
 Kari sighed and pulled her hand back, staring at her partner for a long while.

-“It’s pretty fun, being the champion,” she said quietly.
+“It’s not bad, being the champion,” she said quietly, hands clasped in her lap.
 “They gave me access to Mount Silver, where only champions can go.
 I’ve met powerful trainers from other regions there.
 And kids recognize me in the street, ask for autographs.”
 She paused again.
-“They ask how you’re doing and want to see you, and I have to lie and tell them you’re fine and you just don’t like the attention.
+“They ask how you’re doing and want to see you.
+I’ve been telling them you’re fine and you just don’t like the attention.
 But I know you’d love it.”

-Kari gazed at the Pokémon for a few painful seconds, tears burning in her eyes.
+Kari gazed at Dragonite for a few painful seconds, tears burning in her eyes.
 “Why aren’t you getting better?” she asked bitterly, clenching her fist.
 “You always got better before.
 I thought you’d – you told me you’d get better.
-But now it’s been two weeks and you’re still not talking or reacting or…”
+But now it’s been three weeks and you’re still not talking or reacting or…”

-Her voice abruptly broke into a choked burst of hysterical sobbing, and somewhere within her flashed a ridiculous hope for a fairy-tale ending where seeing her cry would snap him out of it and he would rise to comfort her and everything would be back to normal.
-But when looked back at him his eyes were still dull and lifeless, devoid of the spark that had once made him who he was.
+Her voice broke abruptly into a choked burst of desperate sobbing, and somewhere within her flashed a ridiculous hope for a fairy-tale ending, where seeing her cry would snap him out of it, and he would rise to comfort her and everything would be back to normal.
+But nothing like that happened.
+When she recovered her composure and looked back at him his eyes were still dull and lifeless, devoid of the spark that had once made him who he was.

-“Please, look at me,” she whispered pointlessly, and her heart jumped as his head moved, but sank again when his face turned towards her with that same empty stare, like a giant marionette strung up by her commands.
+“Please, Dragonite, look at me,” she whispered pointlessly, and her heart jumped as his head moved, but sank again when his face only turned towards her with that same blank stare, like a giant marionette strung up by her commands.
 She shivered at the unsettling void in his eyes and told him in a shaky voice to look away again.

-“You still respond to commands,” she thought aloud as his head turned back towards the wall.
+“You still respond to orders,” she thought aloud as his head turned robotically back towards the wall.
 “You just don’t have any will or personality or…”

 Dragonite had been strong before; Curse had made him invincible.
 She could conquer the leagues of the world and no one would ever know.
-Perhaps she could even consider it to be honoring the memory of the dragon who had once so loved to fight and compete.
+Perhaps, on some twisted level, she could even consider it to be honoring the memory of the dragon who had once so loved to fight and compete.